When Access Disappears

 He reached for my hand and held it.

-It took three weeks for the swelling to ease.
-The bruises shifted slowly, dark purple giving way to a dull yellow.
-They blurred, lost their shape, but never fully disappeared.
-Even as the surface healed, something beneath it stayed tender.
+Three weeks later, the swelling eased.
+The bruises slowly shifted, dark purple fading to dull yellow.
+They blurred and lost shape but never fully disappeared.
+Even as the surface healed, something beneath stayed tender.

 The cabin came three weeks after discharge.
-The bruises had yellowed.
-Memory hadn’t.
-The cabin smelled like smoke and fabric and silence.
-I moved slowly.
-The brace pulled with every step.
+The bruises had yellowed, but the memory hadn’t.
+It smelled like smoke, fabric, and silence.
+I moved slowly, the brace pulling with every step.
 He opened the door and stepped aside.

-I sat on the couch, awkward and stiff with exhaustion.
+I sat on the couch, stiff with exhaustion.
 He adjusted the pillow behind me, then turned to leave.
-I reached out and caught his wrist, and he paused.
+I caught his wrist, and he paused.
 This time, when he sat beside me, he was close—unreserved and unguarded.

 The fire held.